-So we know that moisturisers are good for our skin.
-They get rid of dry patches, banishes bumpy bits and makes us soft, like babies, but more often than not we think about moisturisers being on the outside, something we apply directly to the area that needs it.
+So we know that moisturisers should be part of our skincare routine, hey get rid of dry patches, banishes bumpy bits and makes us soft, like babies, but more often than not we think about moisturisers being on the outside, something we apply directly to the area that needs it.
 We don’t think about those moisturisers coming from the inside.

 Let me enlighten you with a little bit of info I recently learnt….
 Our skin is the largest organ in the body.
 It is also the barrier between us and the outside world.
 It is responsible for excreting toxins, through sweat, helping regulate temperature, it is also the organ most receptive to touch and sensation.

 In my opinion we don’t give it enough credit.
 When things are going wrong in the bod; if we are run down, lacking minerals, eating badly, usually the skin will indicate it.
 Its no coincidence that healthy eaters have such glowy skin.
-We need not look only to the products that line the shelves of every beauty department and chemist for the answers to dewy skin.
+We need not only look to the products like the derma roller amazon that line the shelves of every beauty department and chemist for the answers to dewy skin.
 We can eat our way to having good skin too!

 Now, i’m not saying good products aren’t a must.
 They certainly are important!
 I am a big fan of the products at Pai Skincare.
 They made wonderful organic moisturisers, cleansers and provide me with my daily dose of rosehip oil (I keep it in my handbag at all times) but food is equally important too.
 So I am going to share a list of my top ‘skin loving’ foods, that keep me looking fresh faced (and 20 ish) everyday.*